-There are all sorts of solutions to find a place to stay a couple of nights or to stay one month or two.
+There are all sorts of solutions to finding a place to stay a couple of nights or to stay one month or two.
 There are Coliving spaces or digital nomad hotels in all the main cities.

 There are lots of apartments available on Airbnb for monthly contracts.
 It is usually not too expensive.

-For long term stays:
+For long-term stays:

 I haven’t used it myself.
 But I have been advised to use Segundomano.mx to search for apartments.
 Just use your browser translator if you can’t read Spanish.

-The other method, which is the best to find cheap places, is to visit the city you’re in and look for signs where it says “Se Renta”, and then just pick your phone to start negotiating.
+The other method, which is the best to find cheap places, is to visit the city you’re in and look for signs where it says “Se Renta”, and then just pick up your phone to start negotiating.